pic

 Broadcasting expands the versatility of functions, allowing them to be applied element-wise to a collection.
 This feature is implemented by appending a dot after the name of the function, as in foo.(x).

 Remarkably, any function foo has a broadcasting counterpart foo..
-This etanils that broadcasting is automatically available for user-defined functions.
+This entails that broadcasting is automatically available for user-defined functions.
 Furthermore, it determines that broadcasting isn't restricted to numeric collections, but to any type of collection.

 Similarly to map, broadcasting can be applied to both single- and multiple-argument functions.
 Each case warrants separate consideration.